asoroa/wikipedia2ukb/README.md

 # Licenses #

-Copyright (C) 2017 Aitor Soroa, IXA group, Universty of the Basque Country. wikipedia2ukb comes with ABSOLUTELY NO WARRANTY; for details see LICENSE.txt.
+Copyright (C) 2017 Aitor Soroa, IXA group, Universty of the Basque Country.
+`wikipedia2ukb` comes with ABSOLUTELY NO WARRANTY; for details see LICENSE.txt.
 This is free software, and you are welcome to redistribute it.

-The UKB Wikipedia Extraction Kit is derived from Wikipedia Miner Toolkit, version 1.0, which is copyrighted in 2008 by David Milne, University Of Waikato, and distributed under the terms of the GNU General Public License.
+The `wikipedia2ukb` is derived from Wikipedia Miner Toolkit, version 1.0, which is copyrighted in 2008 by David Milne, University Of Waikato, and distributed under the terms of the GNU General Public License.

 The Tree::XPathEngine module is copyrighted in 2006 by Michel Rodriguez, and distributed under the same terms as Perl itself.